The Canadian Broadcast Hall of Fame should revoke the honour it bestowed upon Fox News personality John Roberts

 At first read, these words may sound harsh.
 After all, Roberts worked for many other news organizations, and has done some solid reporting.
 And many would argue that he joins a small group of other journalists at Fox (among them Chris Wallace) who do not simply spew emotional outbursts, but rather offer up real news.

 But one could argue that makes Roberts even more culpable in the Fox News formula.
 By hiring a few token sane people, it lends the other talking heads cover, and gives the network a veneer of credibility.
 It mixes up hot-headed opinions with facts, conflating the two.
-It's a big part of what paved the way for White House spokeswoman Kellyanne Conway to refer to "alternative facts" as a defense of the Trump administration's brazen dishonesty.
+It's a big part of what paved the way for White House spokeswoman Kellyanne Conway to refer to "alternative facts" as a defence of the Trump administration's brazen dishonesty.
 Roberts appears like a mild-mannered, Clark Kentesque reporter next to the louder voices in the room, like Hannity, Lou Dobbs or Tucker Carlson.
 But he's the proverbial spoonful of sugar that is helping a huge number of Americans swallow toxic Kool-Aid.
 And with COVID-19, the media virus of misinformation has met up with an actual virus: this is literally a matter of life and death.

 Launched in 1982, the Canadian Broadcast Hall of Fame recognizes Canadians who have "achieved outstanding success in helping raise industry standards from a material or humanitarian standpoint."
 As a representative of Fox News, Roberts represents the opposite of this statement.
 At the very moment when audiences need reliable information, he gives credence to an organization renowned for spreading misinformation.
 At the very moment that the institution of journalism itself is under attack, both financially and politically, and faces an existential crisis, Roberts contributes to cynicism about the crucial role a news network performs.
 And when America, and the world, is facing down a deadly pandemic, Roberts represents a network that dispensed with desperately needed facts.